afomera/MessageMe/README.md

 ## Contributing
 Feel free to submit pull requests <3.
 Instructions on how to get the project setup will come soon.

+---

+## Technical Notes
+Groups are composed of many contacts and contacts can have many groups.
+But a contact should be unique to each group, meaning one person cannot be added multiple times to the same group.
+But one contact can be a member of multiple different groups.